SharkUncle/deep-abyss/opencve.md

 OpenCVE is completely open source, it means you can clone the project and use it on your own infrastructure.

+**This notes are for the SaaS solution, I will test OpenCVE locally later**

 They offer the opportunity to test the platform:

 https://app.opencve.io/cve/